School of Natural Sciences and Mathematics

 36 semester credit hours minimum

-The Master of Science in Bioinformatics and Computational Biology (BCBM) is offered jointly by the Departments of Mathematical Sciences and Molecular and Cell Biology.
-This program will combine coursework from the disciplines of biology, computer science, and mathematics.
+In addition to the above Master of Science degrees a bioinformatics and computational biology (BCBM) is offered jointly by the Departments of Mathematics and Molecular and Cell Biology.
+This program combines coursework from the disciplines of biology, computer science, and mathematics.
 The BCBM program seeks to answer the demand for a new breed of scientist who has fundamental understanding in the fields of biology, mathematics, statistics, and computer science.
 With this interdisciplinary training, these scientists will be well prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.
 Faculty from both Mathematics (MMS) and Biological Sciences participate in the Bioinformatics and Computational Biology program with the Mathematics Department serving as the administrative unit.
 Both departments participate in advising students.

 Doctor of Philosophy in Molecular and Cell Biology